XDamianX-coder/seq_to_seq_and_dock_AMU/molecular_docking/Reference_dockings/ReadMe.txt

 To prepare data for visualization open one of *.dlg files with analyze tool in AutoDockTool 1.5.6. then load macromolecule with the same tool and use conformations play ranked by energy, and save that first complex.
-Then delete all loaded files and load pdb, or pdbqt file that has been created in previous step and load it then load second *.dlg file and load macromolecule in the same manner and use analyze conformations and save it to pdb or pdbqt file.
-Then use Chimera to load that prepared file and add H-bonds and add some coloring.
+Then delete all loaded files, load second *.dlg file and load macromolecule in the same manner and use analyze conformations and save it to pdb or pdbqt file.
+Then use Chimera to load that prepared files and add H-bonds and add some coloring.
 Voila.
-For above steps necessery files are: 7np5_ready.pdbqt, 7np5_structure_of_native_ligand.dlg, third_structure_7np5.dlg.
+For above steps necessery files are: 7np5_ready.pdbqt, 7np5_structure_of_native_ligand.dlg, second_structure_7np5.dlg.
 Other docking are done...